aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 ```

 ## Test the data pipeline
-To test the data pipeline, we will trigger it by uploading a spark script to the S3 bucket scripts folder using the command below.
+To test the data pipeline, we will trigger it by uploading a Spark script to the S3 bucket scripts folder:
 ```bash
 bash spark-scripts-data/upload-spark-scripts.sh
 ```
-The upload event triggers the EventBridge event and then calls the Step Functions state machine.
+The upload  triggers the EventBridge event which then calls the Step Functions state machine.
 As shown below, you can go to *Step Functions* console, click *State machines* and choose *run-spark-job-ack*.
 You will see a new execution is running.

 ![sfn-results](img/sfn-results.png)

-For the spark job details, you can go to *EMR console,* choose *Virtual clusters* and then click *my-ack-vc*.
+For the spark job details, you can go to *EMR console*, choose *Virtual clusters* and then click *my-ack-vc*.
 You will get all the job running history for this virtual cluster.
-Click *Spark UI* button in any row, you will be redirected the spark history server for more spark driver and executor logs.
+Click *Spark UI* button in any row, you will be redirected the Spark history server for more Spark driver and executor logs.

 ![emr-results](img/emr-results.png)